 Failing to address this issue can cause extreme pain and make neck muscles weaker.
-Making important changes to your workspace can help minimize pain, although, in severe cases, treatment from a chiropractor may be needed.
+Making important changes to your workspace can help minimize pain, although, in severe cases, getting treatment from a chiropractor may be needed.

 Next, sit with your knees and hips bent at 90 degrees.
 Your torso should be upright with your elbows placed on the armrests.

 Making the switch to a standing desk can be another way to eliminate neck pain at the office.
 Many models are height adjustable, allowing you to raise or lower the desk based on your height, to prevent neck strain.
 If you switch to a standing desk, posture will still be important.
 Keep your feet shoulder-width apart and your back straight when using a standing desk.
 Avoid leaning forward.
 When using a standing desk, keeping your feet shoulder-width apart and your back straight is important.
 This will help you maintain good posture and prevent slouching or leaning forward.
 It is also important to avoid standing in one place for long periods, as this can lead to fatigue and other health issues.
 Instead, it is recommended to alternate between sitting and standing positions throughout the day to give your body a chance to rest and recover.